mikko-apo/ki-router.js/README.md

 # Why should you use it?

 ki-router.js gives you:
-* Bookmarkable and clean REST like urls for example: /book/123
+* Bookmarkable and clean REST like urls: /book/123
 * Url parameter parsing: params.id => "123"
 * Centralized and clear control structure for the application
+* No dependencies on other javascript libraries

-ki-router.js also makes it easy to create a modern single page app in a clean way:
+ki-router.js makes it easy to create a modern javascript app in a clean way:
 * Use regular links in HTML.
 This leads to cleaner javascript and there is no more need to bind view change listeners in javascript
-* Browser support: Chrome, Firefox, Safari, IE10/9/8, Opera.
+* Browser support: Chrome, Firefox, Safari, IE10/9/8 and Opera.
-* Gracefully degrading web app with support for even older browsers: pushState -> hashBang -> javascript but no pushState/hashBang -> no javascript
+* Gracefully degrading web app with support for even older browsers: pushState -> hashbang -> javascript but no pushstate/hashbang -> no javascript

-To use it all you need to do to is:
+All you need to do to is:
 * Include ki-router.js
-* Configure router routes
-* Use plain HTML with regular a href links (single page app mode)
+* Use plain HTML with regular href links
+* Configure router routes and start the router

 Additional technical features include:
-* Support for browser keyboard shortcuts so users can open new tabs and windows easily: ctrl, shift, alt and meta keys
+* Support for browser keyboard shortcuts.
+Users can open new tabs and windows easily: ctrl, shift, alt and meta keys
 * Support for A tag's target attribute: ___blank, ___self, ___parent, ___top, window name
 * Simple integration with other javascript frameworks.
 Attaches listeners to document level, does not interfere with events handled by application's javascript
-* No dependencies on other javascript libraries

 Check out the demo at http://ki-router.ki-flow.org/